 - Labels: grab some basic mailing labels at your local office supply or try these cute ones from Amazon: small fancy shape labels, waterproof white labels (made for essential oils so you’ll have a bunch of tiny circles too), large scuff-resistant labels made for water bottles (I can see these being great for labeling quart jars).

 - Jjust make cute labels with a colored font using your word processing program.
 Simple, and nearly free.

 - Sources for the recipe (I always find when I’m making something brand new, I like to read a number of different methods so I feel most comfortable doing it myself):

 When you’ve used the beans as much as possible, you can still make vanilla sugar by covering the leftover (already used) beans with sugar, letting it sit and shaking it occasionally for a few weeks.
 The sugar will be lightly flavored with vanilla, perfect for coffees or homemade yogurt.
 (Try a healthier sweetener for your family, though – follow the Sweet, Sweet summer series for more!)

 Other Homemade Gift Ideas

-Disclosure: I am an affiliate for Amazon and Olive Nation.
-The image of the vanilla flower is from Olive Nation.
+Disclosure: I am an affiliate for Amazon.
 I am not affiliated in any way with Specialty Bottle or eBay seller Vanilla Products.
 See my full disclosure statement here.